I'm feeling really excited.

 And in the forecast, you have some really warm days.

-I've definitely been surprised by the lack of snow on some of the trails and just how little snow there is even he So it makes me a little nervous how much further I'm going to be able to go The pace has really been ground to a really slow, slow pace is slow, slow pace because of the lack of snow and slow going.
+So it makes me a little nervous about how much further I'm going to be able to go The pace has really been ground to a really slow, slow pace is slow, slow pace because of the lack of snow and slow going.

-Long day, hoping to make it to camp before After ten days and 158 miles on Gabriel ends his journey and ret home.
+After ten days and 158 miles on the trail, Gabriel ends his journey and returns home.

 He encountered an adversary he couldn't beat.